john-science/john-science.github.io/_drafts/2019-10-31-linux-networking-commands-intro.md

 ---
 {% include JB/setup %}

 Networking is a field that you could spend your entire life studying.
 And Linux is a big ecosystem.
 So getting started learning to deal with your network in Linux could be a little intimidating.
 This guide will not attempt to teach you everything.
 I certainly don't know everything.
 You will not find the deep secrets of networking here.
-This will be a beginner-level, friendly introduction to four Linux commandline networking tools that will help form a solid starting point to explore your personal network.
+This will be a beginner-level, friendly introduction to four Linux commandline networking tools that will help form a solid starting point to explore your personal network (plus a little bonus material).

 ## The Basics - You might already know them!